CoMP Meets Smart Grid: A New Communication and Energy Cooperation Paradigm: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-We consider the practical clustered CoMP system by focusing on one particular cluster, in which $N$ BSs each equipped with $M$ antennas cooperatively send independent messages to $K$ single-antenna MTs.
-The BSs are assumed to be powered by the conventional grid as well as one or both of solar and wind energy sources.
-We consider a narrow-band system with ZF-based precoding, which requires that the number of active MTs in each cluster is no larger than the total number of transmitting antennas at all $N$ BSs, i.e., $K\le MN$, while the results of this paper can be generalized to more practical setups with broadband transmission and arbitrary number of MTs by applying time-frequency user scheduling (see e.g. \cite{YooGoldsmith}).
+We consider a practical clustered CoMP system by focusing on one given cluster, in which $N$ BSs each equipped with $M$ antennas cooperatively send independent messages to $K$ single-antenna MTs. {As shown in Fig. \ref{fig:1}, the BSs are assumed to be locally deployed with solar panels and/or wind turbines for energy harvesting from the environment, and also equipped with smart meters to enable their energy cooperation through the aggregator in smart grid}.
+We consider a narrow-band system with ZF-based precoding, which requires that the number of active MTs in each cluster is no larger than the total number of transmitting antennas at all $N$ BSs, i.e., $K\le MN$; while the results of this paper can be readily generalized to more practical setups with broadband transmission and arbitrary number of MTs by applying time-frequency user scheduling (see e.g. \cite{YooGoldsmith}) and/or other precoding schemes.
 For convenience, we denote the set of MTs and that of BSs as $\mathcal{K} = \{1,\ldots,K\}$ and $\mathcal{N}=\{1,\ldots,N\}$, respectively, with $k,l$ indicating MT index and $i,j$ for BS index.

-We assume that all BSs within each cluster can perfectly share their data (including both the transmit messages and CSI) via high-capacity low-latency backhaul links, similarly as in \cite{Zhang2010,ZhangChen2009,NgHuang2010}, to obtain the performance upper bound for CoMP systems.
-It is also assumed that BSs in each cluster can share energy with each other by locally injecting/drawing power to/from the grid.
-With both data and energy sharing, the joint communication and energy cooperation among $N$ BSs within each cluster can be coordinated by a central unit, which gathers data and energy information from all BSs, and then jointly optimizes their cooperative transmission and energy sharing.
+We assume that all BSs within each cluster can perfectly share their {communication information} (including both the transmit messages and CSI) via high-capacity low-latency backhaul links, similarly as in \cite{Zhang2010,ZhangChen2009,NgHuang2010}, {and can also perfectly measure and exchange their energy information (i.e., the energy harvesting rates over time) by using the smart meters.
+Here, the assumption of perfect information sharing enables us to obtain the performance upper bound and characterize the theoretical limits of practical systems.} It is also assumed that BSs in each cluster can {implement energy cooperation to} share energy with each other by locally injecting/drawing power to/from the {aggregator}.
+With both information and energy sharing, the joint communication and energy cooperation among $N$ BSs within each cluster can be coordinated by a central unit, which gathers {the communication and energy information} from all BSs, and jointly optimizes their cooperative transmission and energy sharing.
 The central unit can be either a separate entity deployed in the network, or one of the $N$ BSs which serves as the cluster head.